Long-time Freeness in the Kicked Top: Conclusions and Discussion

 Our results indicate that Free Probability could have a wider range of applicability in the study of many-body quantum systems.
 We conclude with a discussion of potential future directions stemming from this work, which would be valuable to explore.

 \begin{itemize} \item \emph{Large deviation theory of freeness.} Guided by approaches in turbulence, chaos, and eigenstate delocalization, in this work, we introduced a large deviation theory of freeness, which shall apply generically to exponentially decaying $2n$-OTOCs.
-The associated freeness time-scale $\tau_n$ describe the time-dependent fluctuations of the spectrum of time-evolving observables and indicate a multifractal behavior if $\tau_n>\tau_{\rm typ}$ dependent on $n$, and a form of monofractality if $\tau_n=\tau_{\rm typ}$ for every $n$.
-In quantum systems with a few-body classical chaotic limits, the exponential decay of the $4$-OTOC was interpreted from the point of view of mixing and associated with Ruelle-Pollicot resonances by Refs.\cite{garcia2018chaos, notenson2023classical}, see also Ref.~\cite{polchinski2015chaos}.
-Within this framework, it would be intriguing to explore whether the mono/multifractal behaviors in the large deviation theory of freeness can be interpreted in terms of these resonances.
+The associated freeness time-scale $\tau_n$ describe the time-dependent fluctuations of the spectrum of time-evolving observables and indicate a multifractal behaviour if $\tau_n>\tau_{\rm typ}$ dependent on $n$, and a form of monofractality if $\tau_n=\tau_{\rm typ}$ for every $n$.
+In chaotic single-body quantum systems with classical limits, the exponential decay of the $4$-OTOC was interpreted from the point of view of mixing and associated with Ruelle-Pollicot resonances by Refs.\cite{garcia2018chaos, notenson2023classical}, see also Ref.~\cite{polchinski2015chaos}.
+Within this framework, it would be intriguing to explore whether the mono/multifractal behaviours in the large deviation theory of freeness can be interpreted in terms of these resonances.

-Although our analysis stems from chaos in few-body semiclassical systems, it should extend to any context where freeness is achieved exponentially, including many-body systems.
+Although our analysis stems from chaos in single-body semiclassical systems, it should extend to any context where freeness is achieved exponentially, including many-body systems.
 For example, recent findings report exponential decay in free cumulants of order $n$ within dual-unitary circuits \cite{chen2024free}, suggesting promising directions for future exploration of the freeness time-scale in many-body settings.

-Another potential future direction would amount to exploring the effects of locality in the large deviation theory of freeness, leading to questions also about the (potentially $n$-dependent) butterfly velocity and its behavior in local systems, such as clean or random circuits.
+Another potential future direction would amount to exploring the effects of locality in the large deviation theory of freeness, leading to questions also about the (potentially $n$-dependent) butterfly velocity and its behaviour in local systems, such as clean or random circuits.

+Finally, clarifying the precise relation between the different timescales associated with the emergence of freeness in chaotic quantum dynamics, recently investigated from complementary perspectives in Refs.~\cite{fritzsch2025free, vardhan2025free,fritzsch2025free2,jahnke2025free}, represents an interesting open direction for future work.

-\item {\emph{Beyond full ETH.}} Throughout this work, we have focused on expectation values, whose leading behavior is well described by ETH-free cumulants.
+\item {\emph{Beyond full ETH.}} Throughout this work, we have focused on expectation values, whose leading behaviour is well described by ETH-free cumulants.
 However, ETH predictions are accurate only at the leading order and do not fully account for subleading effects, which appear at order $\mathcal O(D^{-1})$.